ianroses/HackerRank/README.md

 Solutions to online programming problems

-Please dont use my solutions as your own.
+Please dont use my solutions.